Quantumly-Confused/discord-integration/README.md

-# discord-integration - Quantum Craft Bot Documentation
+# QCAdmin Discord Bot Documentation

 Quantum Craft is a Discord bot built for managing and interacting with various services on the Quantumly Confused gaming Discord server.
 This bot is structured as a cog loader, supporting multiple cogs that integrate functionalities for Discord server management, Grafana, Pterodactyl server control, and Minecraft RCON commands.

+By default - no cogs are loaded, allowing for modular deployment and configuration per cog.

+### Environment Configuration

+The bot requires several environment variables.
+If you are not loading the specific function these variables are not required to be supplied:

+- **Discord Bot Token**: `DISCORD_API_TOKEN` **REQUIRED AS A BASE**
+- **Grafana**:
+  - `GRAFANA_API_TOKEN`
+  - `GRAFANA_PANEL_SOURCE`
+  - `GRAFANA_UID`
+  - `GRAFANA_URL`
+- **Pterodactyl**:
+  - `PTERODACTYL_API_KEY`
+  - `PTERODACTYL_PANEL_URL`
+  - `PTERODACTYL_SERVER_ID`
+- **Minecraft**:
+  - `RCON_HOST`
+  - `RCON_PASSWORD`
+  - `RCON_PORT`

+These variables should be provided in the Docker run or other environment where python-dotenv is supported when starting main.py.

 ## Table of Contents